yxyxyyx/awesome-signl-anguage-surveys/README.md

 - **Development Status and Trends of Sign Language Digital Humans Based on Intelligent Generative Technologies**[AI 2023] [[paper]](https://qikan.cqvip.com/Qikan/Article/Detail?id=7110318684)
   **Authors:** Shengeng Tang, Xueyu Xiu, Dan Guo, Richang Hong
   **Introduction:** This paper reviews the current development status, challenges and future trends of sign language digital humans based on intelligent generation technology.

+  - **Techniques for Generating Sign Language a Comprehensive Review**[JIEI:B 2024] [[paper]](https://link.springer.com/article/10.1007/s40031-024-01118-8)
+  **Authors:** Prachi Pramod Waghmare
+  **Introduction:** This article reviews the applications of deep learning and natural language processing techniques in sign language generation, highlighting the progress in automatically converting written or spoken language into sign language gestures, the importance of datasets and context, as well as the challenges and opportunities of real-time generation, diverse sign language variants, and ethical issues.

+- **A survey on recent advances in Sign Language Production**[ESA 2024] [[paper]](https://www.sciencedirect.com/science/article/abs/pii/S0957417423033481)
+  **Authors:** Razieh Rastgoo, Kourosh Kiani, Sergio Escalera, Vassilis Athitsos, Mohammad Sabokrou
+  **Introduction:** This paper reviews the progress of sign language recognition and generation (SLP) technology based on deep learning, and discusses the key components, challenges, methodological framework and future research directions of bidirectional sign language translation systems.